baidu/openrasp/README.md

 ##### 1. List of supported web application servers

-Only Java based web application servers are supported for now.
-The support of other web application servers will also be soon included in the coming releases.

-We've fully tested OpenRASP on the following application servers for Linux platforms.
+We've fully tested OpenRASP on the following application servers for Linux platforms:

+* Java
   * Tomcat 6-8
   * JBoss 4.X
   * Jetty 7-9
   * Resin 3-4
   * SpringBoot 1-2
+* PHP
-* PHP 5.3-5.6, 7.0-7.2
+  * 5.3-5.6, 7.0-7.2

+The support of other web application servers will also be soon included in the coming releases.

 ##### 2. Performance impact on application servers